Action for Equality Progress Report: March 2020 - May 2020

 We appreciate your continued support of ECF’s Action for Equality (AfE) programme, committed to raising Gender Equitable Boys in Pune, India.
 It is due to this consistent support that adolescent boys from 20 communities in Pune currently participate in our AfE programme.

 National level restrictions in response to the COVID-19 pandemic were implemented from 25th March, 2020 in India.
 At present, 16 out of 20 of our Action for Equality (AfE) communities are designated as containment zones.

 Hence, between March 2020 - May 2020, we have made efforts to modify our programme activities with regard to the current needs and limitations.
 These modifications include a switch to remote sessions for our participants and alumni, as well as the inclusion of COVID-19 awareness and other additions to content, detailed below.

 During this period:

-Some programme highlights from during this period are:
+Some programme highlights from this period are:

-As of February 2020, with your support, ECF has been able to successfully reach out to and enrol 5,891 boys in the Action for Equality programme.
+As of June 2020, with your support, ECF has been able to successfully reach out to and enrol 5,891 boys in the Action for Equality programme.
 A total of 3,433 adolescent boys have graduated and pledged to ally with women and girls to support gender equality in their communities.